 3) You’ll Have to Renew it Once a Year

 Not sure if this is a downfall, but it is pretty annoying.
 Most medical card providers or doctors will issue you a recommendation that is valid for 1 year.
 Even if you don’t live in the state of California, you’ll still be required to apply to your state’s Board of Health for your renewal.
 New cards or renewals can range per state anywhere between $50-$200.

 If you are aiming for a government career, then think twice about obtaining a medical marijuana card.
 Depending on the state you live in, and whether or not you need to apply to your state’s Board of Health to obtain your card, your details will go on record.
 For example, when applying for a medical card in California, there is no need to go through the state’s Board of Health, and therefore your details are legally sealed, and no one has them except you and your medical marijuana doctor.
 It’s 100% percent confidential.
 But if you are applying for a card in a state which has tougher rules then it is a different story.
 When applying for government positions, you could be frowned upon as government departments might have the right to ask that information.

 This is sometimes a real bitch!
 If you live in a state that has permitted Telehealth or some other service which conveniently allows you to get your recommendation online, then the process is pretty straightforward and shouldn’t take more than 30 mins to get sorted.
 But if you don’t then the process can be pretty long and tiring.
 You’ll have to go to a doctor to get your medical records, receive a recommendation and then apply to the state for a card.
 The process can take anywhere from a few days to a few weeks.

 As far as we are concerned the pros outweigh the cons, but the choice is obviously up to you.
-Need any more assistance on the topic feel free to get in touch or register on our website.
+Need any more assistance or urgently need a medical card?
+Let us help by Starting Here.